velask9/node-js/Assignments.md

 ```

 # Ex.
 1 Hello World
-Create the following endpoint in your `index.js` file in your student directory:
+Create the following endpoint in your `index.js` file in your server directory:

 |Verb|Path         |Body|Description                                  |
 |----|-------------|----|---------------------------------------------|
 |GET |/message     |NA  |Returns {"message": "Hello World}            |

-Create a new request in Postman for this endpoint and export the Postman collection to your student directory.
+Create a new request in Postman for this endpoint and export the Postman collection to your server directory.

 Submit a PR when finished.

 # Ex.
 2 Get Car

-Create the following endpoint in your `index.js` file in your student directory:
+Create the following endpoint in your `index.js` file in your server directory:

 |Verb|Path         |Body|Description                                  |
 |----|-------------|----|---------------------------------------------|